Nonthakornn/CPP/module_00/ex01/README.md

   - **PhoneBook**
     - It has an array of contacts.
     - It can store a maximum of 8 contacts. if the use tries to add a 9th contact, replace the oldest one by the new one.
-    - Dynamic alloction is forbidden.
+    - Dynamic allocation is forbidden.
   - **Contact** - Phone book contact.
 - At program start-up, the phonebook is empty and the user is prompted to enter one of three commands.
   - **ADD**